Suraiya Multanikar

 Suraiya Multanikar (born 1940) is a Pakistani singer mostly known for her folk songs especially kafis.
 Her repertoire includes classical, semi-classical, ghazal, folk songs, kafis and film songs.

 Early life and family

 Multanikar was born in Multan, Punjab.
 Her earliest childhood memories are of wanting to excel as a singer.
-No one in her immediate family could either teach or advise her.
-So in her childhood, she taught herself by listening to film songs and copying their tunes and lyrics.
+As no one in her immediate family could provide her vocal training or guidance, she taught herself by listening to film songs and copying their tunes and lyrics.
 Later, she became a formal disciple of Ghulam Nabi Khan of the Delhi gharana of classical music who was a sarangi player and a strict disciplinarian, popularly known as Fauji Khan.

 Multanikar, at age 19, once performed at a gathering organized by former President of Pakistan Ayub Khan.

 Multanikar has 7 children (from oldest to youngest): Muhammad Ali, a UK-based orthopaedic doctor; Ruqaiya Sajjad; Ramzan Ali, Shaista, Rabia, Aalia and Rahat Bano.
 Her youngest daughter, Rahat Multanikar is also a folk singer like her mother.